Introduction to Health & Safety Handbook

 - Review and recommend to the President’s Council university-wide safety and health policies that have not yet been addressed.

-The Safety Committee consists of 16 members elected by their building or department colleagues, 6 appointed members and 2 ex officio members.
-The Risk Manager and Environmental Health & Safety Manager hold the ex officio positions, which are non-voting, advisory positions.
+The Safety Committee consists of 6 members elected by their building or department colleagues, 4 appointed members and 3 advisory members.

 - Campus Safety: